 Rippl customer, Asda, has put lots of support in place to enhance the wellbeing of their colleagues, such as BUPA health assessments, counselling and therapy, and financial advice and support.

 3. Accelerating digitisation

 Highlighted by the Reward and Employee Benefits Association’s technology change report, a huge employee engagement trend is seeing companies beginning to hire talent to drive digital change.

 Specifically, within the rewards and benefits space, companies are focusing on improving management information and data reporting within the next 12 months.

 More reporting has been a common request from our customers, who are keen to draw out the results of their incentives, recognition and reward spend.
 One way we’re doing this is by providing in-depth staff turnover reporting.
 This simple matrix highlights where recognition and reward activity is having the most impact and staff turnover problem areas that require attention.

 Whether it’s automating manual processes or involving technology at more stages of the employee experience, digitisation will continue to ramp up.

 4. Unusual perks

-We think 2022 will see the increase in popularity of unusual but beneficial employee perks.
+Another theme emerging in employee engagement trends is the increase in popularity of unusual but beneficial perks.
 Whilst private medical insurance and subsidised gym memberships may be the norm, research has shown that these benefits often rank relatively low in appreciation by employees.

 One perk that is likely to become more popular is corporate childcare.
 As parents feel the pressure in getting the work-life balance right, many companies are opting to offer their employees reimbursements for childminders or childcare.
 Childcare support can make people feel more engaged, as they feel valued by the business, which makes them want to stay.